chrislattman/blogging-project/docs/ssh/README.md

 Press enter/return 3 more times.
 This saves the key in the default location and leaves the key password blank.

-To add your key to your GitLab account, copy the output of
+To add your (public) key to your GitLab account, copy the output of

 ```
 cat ~/.ssh/id_ed25519.pub